jow-/ucode/README.md

 ## ABOUT

-An utpl template consists of arbitrary plain text which is outputted as-is while control flow or expression logic is embedded in blocks that may appear anywhere throughout the template.
+An ucode template consists of arbitrary plain text which is outputted as-is while control flow or expression logic is embedded in blocks that may appear anywhere throughout the template.